reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 When working with R in conda
 ----------------------------

-- Alawys install R first before installing packages.
+- Always install R first before installing packages.
 - Avoid installing R packages from different channels
 - Don't mix R packages installed through conda and directly in R (eg. with ``install.packages()``).
-- If possible avoid the r channel and make sure to use a more up to date channel.
+- If possible avoid the r channel and make sure to use a more up-to-date channel.
 - Keep your environments small
 - Be prepared to run into problems.